jvde-github/AIS-catcher/README.md

 ```
 AIS-catcher -d SCH0-00000001
 ```
-Note that the serial number has a prefix of ```SCH0``` (short for SoapySDR Channel 0) to distinguish it from the device accessed via the native SDR libary.
+Note that the serial number has a prefix of ```SCH0``` (short for SoapySDR Channel 0) to distinguish it from the device accessed via the native SDR library.
 Alternative, we can use a device-string to select the device:
 ```
 AIS-catcher -d SOAPYSDR -gu device "serial=00000001,driver=rtlsdr"  -s 1536K
 ```
 Stream arguments and gain arguments can be set similarly via ```-gu STREAM``` and ```-gu GAIN``` followed by an argument string (if it contains spaces use "").
 Please note that SoapySDR does not signal if the input parameters for the device are not set properly.
-We therefore added the ```-gu PROBE on``` swhitch which displays the actual settings used, e.g.
+We therefore added the ```-gu PROBE on``` switch which displays the actual settings used, e.g.
 ```
 AIS-catcher -d SOAPYSDR -s 1536K -gu GAIN "TUNER=37.3" PROBE on SETTINGS "biastee=true"
 ```
 To complete the example, this example also sets the tuner gain for the RTL-SDR to 37.3, the bias-tee on as the SETTING switch gives access to the device's extra settings.

-If the sample rates for a device are not supported by AIS-catcher, the SOXR functionality could be conisdered (e.g. ```-go SOXR on```).
+If the sample rates for a device are not supported by AIS-catcher, the SOXR functionality could be considered (e.g. ```-go SOXR on```).
 Again, we advice to use the built-in drivers and included resampling functionality where possible.

 ## Validation